 - Vaccines to protect Ebola Virus Disease are under development.

-- There are 6 genuses of Ebola Virus and of these only four (Ebola or Zaire, Sudan, Tai Forest, and Bundibugyo viruses) causes disease in people.
+- There is 6 genus of Ebola Virus and of these only four (Ebola, Sudan, Tai Forest, and Bundibugyo viruses) cause disease in people.
 Rest virus is known to cause disease in nonhuman primates and pigs but not in humans.

 So, now you may have come to know about the Ebola Virus Disease, how is it caused, its symptoms, treatment, prevention and control.